 As email is not a secure form of communication, it is safer to use the Secure Messaging Service, accessible from within our Online Service, when enquiring about your account.

 Spyware is a general term for hidden programs that invade your privacy.
 They collect information about you and send it over the internet without your permission.
 Sometimes it can hijack your computer and display unwanted advertising pop-ups.
 Spyware can slow down your computer and internet connection and at worse can pass on security details to criminals.
-The Society therefore suggests that you run an Anti-Spyware program frequently to remove any threats.
+The Society suggests running an anti-spyware program frequently to remove any threats.
 Anti-Spyware programs can be downloaded free of charge from the internet.